XxX-Daniil-underscore-Zaikin-XxX/PapyrusDefaultProject/README.md

 <table><tr><td>

-> **[?]**
-> Provide general information about your project here.
-> What problem does it (intend to) solve?
-> What is the purpose of your project?
-> Why did you undertake it?
-> You don't have to answer all the questions -- just the ones relevant to your project.

-A modernized template for Skyrim mods, built with out-of-the-box compatibility with Caprica, Pyro, VSCode, and Actions, and more.
+A modernized template for Skyrim mods, built with out-of-the-box integrations with Caprica, Pyro, VSCode, Actions, and more.

+Download source code made with this template, and - with the right tools - get a working mod in less than a minute.
+Push a commit to your repository, and it'll give back a FOMOD installer ready for sharing.
+Make full use of GitHub's enterprise-tier source control features and make it do your busywork for you.

 This is modding dragged kicking and screaming into the century of the fruit bat.

 <details>
 <summary>Screenshots</summary>